Brandi Janssen, PHD

 Brandi joined I-CASH as Director in May of 2014.
 She grew up on a beef cattle farm in the Missouri Ozarks and came to Iowa to pursue her higher education.
 She earned a BA from Grinnell College, and an MA and PhD in Anthropology from the University of Iowa where her research examined the production and marketing strategies of direct market farmers in eastern Iowa.
-She is a Clinical Assistant Professor in the department of Occupational and Environmental Health at the University of Iowa, past Editor-in-Chief of Culture, Agriculture, Food and Environment, and author of Making Local Food Work: The Challenges and Opportunities of Today's Small Farmers.
+She is a Clinical Associate Professor in the department of Occupational and Environmental Health at the University of Iowa, past Editor-in-Chief of Culture, Agriculture, Food and Environment, and author of Making Local Food Work: The Challenges and Opportunities of Today's Small Farmers.

 Kay Mohling, MA

 Kay grew up on a grain and livestock farm in eastern Iowa, received her B.S. from Iowa State University, M.A. from the University of Iowa, and joined I-CASH in January 2000.
 She works with the I-CASH Seasonal Campaigns, creating and designing outreach materials, and edits the I-CASH Annual Report and quarterly Alive & Well Newsletter.
 She also manages the Great Plains Center for Agricultural Health’s Agricultural Safety and Health Course, held annually at the University of Iowa, as well as coordinating training sites in additional states.